0xsequence/sequence-unreal/README.md

 		// PrivateDependencyModuleNames.AddRange(new string[] { "Slate", "SlateCore" });
 		// Uncomment if you are using online features
 		// PrivateDependencyModuleNames.Add("OnlineSubsystem");
-		// To include OnlineSubsystemSteam, add it to the plugins section in your uproject file with the Enabled attribute set to true
+		// To include OnlineSubsystemSteam, add it to the plugins section in your project file with the Enabled attribute set to true
 	}

 ## Credentials